Gbemisola23/rock-paper-scissors/README.md

 ## Bugs
 **Solved bugs**
-- there were too many blank lines making some of the code ineffective.
+- There were too many blank lines making some of the code ineffective and have been resolved.

+## Languages.
+- Python

 ##
 No unresolved bugs